Boris Johnson: I've been forced out over Partygate report

 He insisted the guidelines - as he understood them - were followed at all times.

-In a lengthy statement issued after stepping down on Friday evening, the former prime minister said: "I did not lie, and I believe that in their hearts the committee know it."
+Announcing he would step down, the former prime minister issued a lengthy statement on Friday evening in which he said: "I did not lie, and I believe that in their hearts the committee know it."

 "They know perfectly well that when I spoke in the Commons I was saying what I believed sincerely to be true and what I had been briefed to say, like any other minister," he said.

-Mr Johnson said he corrected the record as soon as possible, and said committee members "know that".
+Mr Johnson said he corrected the record as soon as possible, and claimed committee members "know that".

+He said the "current prime minister and then occupant of the same building, Rishi Sunak" also believed they were "working lawfully together".

-He condemned the committee as a "kangaroo court", and claimed that its "purpose from from the beginning has been to find me guilty, regardless of the facts".
+He condemned the committee as a "kangaroo court", and claimed that its "purpose from the beginning has been to find me guilty, regardless of the facts".

-His statement said: "It is very sad to be leaving Parliament - at least for now - but above all I am bewildered and appalled that I can be forced out, anti-democratically, by a committee chaired and managed, by [Labour MP] Harriet Harman, with such egregious bias."
+Mr Johnson's statement said: "It is very sad to be leaving Parliament - at least for now - but above all I am bewildered and appalled that I can be forced out, anti-democratically, by a committee chaired and managed, by [Labour MP] Harriet Harman, with such egregious bias."

+He claimed his "removal" was the "necessary first step" by some who oppose him, "to take revenge for Brexit and ultimately to reverse the 2016 referendum result".

 His resignation will trigger a by-election in his constituency of Uxbridge and South Ruislip.